MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-private-server-download-install.md

 ---
-title: "Geometry Dash 2.2 Private Server: How To Download & Install"
+title: "Geometry Dash 2.2 Private Server: How To Download & Install (2022)"
 desc: T﻿he Geometry Dash 2.2 private server is a mod that allows you to play Geometry Dash on version 2.2.
 You can even upload levels and play levels made by others, all on the private server.